 Internal bleeding should always be considered a medical emergency.
 Be sure when you seek medical care you tell the doctor about any medical conditions you have and what medications you take.
 Both of these can play a role in the seriousness and treatment needed for internal bleeding injuries.

 Depending on how severe the internal bleeding was, this type of injury can cause organ failure, coma, strokes, and even death.
 If you or your loved one suffered internal bleeding injuries due to the negligence of another driver, you need to contact an experienced personal injury lawyer.
-The lawyers at Preszler Law Firm have years of experience helping our clients get the compensation that they deserve.
+Preszler Injury Lawyers have years of experience helping our clients get the compensation that they deserve.
 Contact us today to schedule a consultation.